 In conjunction with the execution of the Loan Agreement, all the holders of convertible promissory notes signed subordination agreements, under which they agreed to subordinate in favor of Oxford Finance all amounts due under their promissory notes and any security interest in the Company's property.
 In addition, the holders of the notes agreed that they would not demand or receive any payment until all amounts owed to Oxford Finance under the Loan Agreement have been fully paid in cash.
-Upon repayment, an additional final payment equal to \$325,000 is due, which is being accreted as interest expense over the term of the loan using the effective interest method.
+Upon repayment, an additional final payment equal to \$325,000 is due, which is being accreted as interest expense over the term of the loan using the effective-interest method.

 In connection with the Loan Agreement, the Company issued a warrant to Oxford Finance to purchase 7,563 shares of its Series C convertible preferred stock at an exercise price of \$33.11 per share (the "Warrant").
-The fair value of the Warrant at the date of issuance was approximately \$134,000, which was recorded as debt discount and is being amortized as interest expense over the term of the loan using the effective interest method.
-The annual effective interest rate of the note, including the accretion of the final payment and the amortization of the debt discount, is approximately 10.5%.
-The Company recorded interest expense related to the Loan Agreement of \$130,000, of which \$95,000 was paid, during the three months ended March 31, 2018, and \$126,000, of which \$57,000 was paid, during the three months ended March 31, 2017.
+The fair value of the Warrant at the date of issuance was approximately \$134,000, which was recorded as debt discount and is being amortized as interest expense over the term of the loan using the effective-interest method.
+The annual effective interest rate of the note, including the accretion of the final payment and the amortization of the debt discount, is approximately 10.5.
+The Company recorded interest expense related to the Loan Agreement of \$122,000 and \$129,000 during the three months ended June 30, 2018 and 2017, respectively, of which \$94,000 and \$91,000 was paid, respectively, of which \$189,000 and \$148,000 was paid, respectively.

 The Warrant provided that if the share price at the next equity financing was less than the Warrant exercise price, then the Warrant would be for the new class of shares, the exercise price would be the new class share price, and the number of shares would be calculated by dividing \$250,000 by the new class share price.
-Due to this anti-dilution protection, the Company determined that the Warrant needed to be recorded as a liability, and therefore estimated the fair value of the Warrant upon issuance and at each balance sheet date, with any changes in the fair value being recorded within the gain (loss) on revaluation of financial instruments line in the statements of operations and comprehensive income (loss).
+Due to this anti-dilution protection, the Company determined that the Warrant needed to be recorded as a liability, and therefore estimated the fair value of the Warrant upon issuance and at each balance sheet date, with any changes in the fair value being recorded within the gain (loss) on revaluation of financial instruments line in the statements of operations and comprehensive loss.